hypriot/cluster-lab/README.md

 - Instead of installing additional packages in the cluster-start.sh, add these additional packages as *dependency* to deb package (e.g. dnsmasq)
 - Install deb package in ClusterLab image instead of copying cluster-lab files.
 - Add ahmetalpbalkan/wagl as service discovery
-- Make consul follower listen and bind only to the vlan IP [Bug 1]
+- Make consul follower listen and bind only to the VLAN IP [Bug 1]
-- Make vlan id and IP range changeable
+- Make VLAN id and IP range changeable
-- Add leadercheck to consul (watches consul info )
+- Add leadercheck to consul (watches consul info)
-- Combine the two systemd services (cluster-start and cluster-stop) into one with ExecStart and ExecStop)
+- Combine the two systemd services (cluster-start and cluster-stop) into one with ExecStart and ExecStop
 - Test with other hardware, such as Raspberry Pi Zero
 - Test with Raspbian and other OSes (e.g. armbian)